 The essence of your estate plan is to have a road map that shows how you would ultimately like to distribute your estate upon your death in the most efficient means according to your wishes.
 An estate plan is a dynamic plan which evolves over time.
 Besides considering ways to minimize the effects that taxes might have on your estate, your plan also serves as an outline of your present and future gifting strategies and serves as the foundation of your legacy.
 As your adviser, we work closely with our estate experts or your estate attorney to devise and implement an appropriate strategy for you.
 Your plan could be as simple as a basic Will, or it may feature more advanced planning techniques utilizing various forms of trusts.

 Beyond minimizing your potential tax liability, we examine how your various types of property are titled to ensure that your ownership is fully protected.
 Additionally, we look at your current and future income needs and analyze the impact that a premature death might have on your sources of income and devise a plan to minimize or alleviate the possible effects that such an event could have on your lifestyle or that of a loved one.

 Financial Planning is a dynamic process in that your plan changes and evolves over time.
-Our purpose driven approach allows us, through our ongoing meeting cycle, to view your financial life from a holistic standpoint and to make recommendations based on your current information.
+Our purpose-driven approach allows us, through our ongoing meeting cycle, to view your financial life from a holistic standpoint and to make recommendations based on your current information.
 By meeting with you on a scheduled basis we are able to more fully monitor your progress towards achieving your financial goals.
-It is our belief that a well designed plan, based on values that are important to you and properly implemented and monitored, offers the high probability of successfully achieving your goals.
-That is why we take a comprehensive planning approach coupled with a tri-annual meeting cycle, and supplemented by regular conversations between meetings.
+It is our belief that a well-designed plan, based on values that are important to you and properly implemented and monitored, offers a high probability of successfully achieving your goals.
+That is why we take a comprehensive planning approach coupled with a tri-annual meeting cycle and supplemented by regular conversations between meetings.
 This open communication process ensures that we are working together for the common purpose of the successful execution of your plan.